 Related posts are a way to keep a visitor on your website.
 People use related posts to reduce the number of visitors that leave your website after reading an article.
 A related posts section is the glue that binds posts together.
 Does that mean you have to install a plugin that takes care of this for you?
-And that you can trust on this to cover your related post optimizations?
+And that you can trust on this to cover your related post optimizations, leaning back and adding no further links?
 We don’t think so.

 How related posts plugins work